woody6402/tab2gp5/README.md

 **Beta status:** This tool converts **ASCII TAB** files from (sometimes very old) archives into **Guitar Pro 5 (.gp5)**.
 The focus is on robust parsing, adaptive quantisation and a correct GP5 structure (header → measure → track).
 It is intended as a **starting point** for further improvements.

+Beware that's a helper, some adaptions of the text tab in cases where the score results in nonsens may help.

 ## Core functions
 - Reads ASCII TAB with typical header/comment lines and various TAB patterns (`E|`, `|-`, `E|-`, ...).